 How often should you weigh yourself when trying to lose weight is a question often asked of dieticians and nutritionists.

 The reason for this is that our weight can vary by a pound or two due to fluid retention following a meal with a high sodium content, or through not having gone to the bathroom.

-This weight variation might not sound like anything to worry about if you’re not trying to lose weight, it can be very discouraging to anyone who is.
+This weight variation might not sound like anything to worry about if you’re not trying to lose weight, but it can be very discouraging to anyone who is.

 Following the outcome of several studies linking daily weigh-ins to improved weight loss and weight maintenance, some weight loss experts now say that we should weigh ourselves every day.